HardikRaut26/procast_v2/README.md

 **ProCast** is an end-to-end podcasting and meeting platform that lets creators host multi-participant video sessions, record them in studio quality, and automatically generate AI transcripts, summaries, and action items — all from a single dashboard.

-The platform captures each participant's audio/video independently using **Agora RTC**, uploads chunks to **Backblaze B2** cloud storage in real time, then merges them into a final grid video using **FFmpeg** on the server.
+The platform captures each participant's audio/video independently using **WebRTC**, uploads chunks to **Backblaze B2** cloud storage in real time, then merges them into a final grid video using **FFmpeg** on the server.
 After merging, an AI pipeline (Whisper + Gemini/OpenAI) transcribes the audio, generates a structured meeting summary, and makes everything accessible through a beautiful video library with translation support.

 ---